StarlaneStudios/vscode-comment-anchors/README.md

 }
 ```

-Use `commentAnchors.workspace.lazyLoad` to require a manual trigger to start the workspace scan.
-Useful for when you want to reduce load time.
-(Default false)
+Use `commentAnchors.workspace.lazyLoad` to delay the loading of workspace anchors until a manual confirmation is given.
+It is discouraged
+to disable this setting for large workspaces.
+(Default true)

 ```
 {
-	"commentAnchors.workspace.lazyLoad": false
+	"commentAnchors.workspace.lazyLoad": true
 }
 ```